mreferre/yelb/deployments/platformdeployment/AWS/ECS/Terraform/README.md

 - One service
 - One task with all containers
 - Only public endpoint is the ALB
-- Communicates via awsvpc networking using localhost only (fast and secure)
+- Communicates via AWS VPC networking using localhost only (fast and secure)
 - No nameserver needed
 - CloudWatch logs

-NOTE: Check container id's and versions first!
-If they have changed then update ecs.tf.
+NOTE: Container images tags are specified in ecs.tf and are (ideally) kept up to date.

-Using "RACK_ENV=custom" we can define hosts for servers.
+Using "RACK_ENV=custom" we can specify custom endpoints for the Postgres database and the Redis server.
-AWSVPC networking allows the containers inside same task to talk each other via localhost, so we can set localhost to them using ENV variables.
-This is already done in templates/yelb_app.json.tpl.
+AWS VPC networking allows the containers inside same task to talk each other via `localhost` (which is what we set the Postgres and Redis endpoint variables to).
+This is done in the `./templates/ecs/yelb_app.json.tpl` file.

 ### AWS region